-Mary Linden works for the French Red Cross in Occupied France during World War II and helps allied soldiers who have been shot down to escape to the unoccupied side.
+Mary Lindell works for the French Red Cross in Occupied France during World War II and helps allied soldiers who have been shot down to escape to the unoccupied side.
 Her activities are ...

 Shown as part of Channel 4's Video Fantasies series, a selection of four innovative dramas deploying state-of-the-art visual and electronic effects.
 This was the only one of the four that ...
 See full summary »

-Mary Linden works for the French Red Cross in Occupied France during World War II and helps allied soldiers who have been shot down to escape to the unoccupied side.
+Mary Lindell works for the French Red Cross in Occupied France during World War II and helps allied soldiers who have been shot down to escape to the unoccupied side.
 Her activities are complicated by her high profile and her daughter's love affair with a German officer.
 Based on the true story.
 Written by

 Ed Sutton <firstname.lastname@example.org>

 11 of 13 people found this review helpful.